 - House Republican Freshman of the Year (2010)

-- Entrepreneurial Legislator of the Year (from the American Legislative Exchange Council in 2009)
+- Entrepreneurial Legislator of the Year (American Legislative Exchange Council, 2009)

 Click here for Rep. Graves' official photograph.